Jinlock9/jinlock9.github.io/_posts/2025-03-19-vliw-architecture.md

 Since instruction scheduling is entirely handled by the compiler, it is crucial to extract enough ILP (Instruction-Level Parallelism) at compile time.
 Regular compilers typically work at the **basic block** level, but **basic blocks have severely limited parallelism**, making it necessary to develop compilers specifically optimized for VLIW [1].
 The paper *"Parallel processing: a smart compiler and a dumb machine."* introduces **trace scheduling**, a technique that helps **increase ILP during machine scheduling** by treating multiple basic blocks as a single large basic block [1].

-#### *"To avoid parallel limitation, increasing path length, excessive code motion, pipeline stalls because of branches, and many other problems which limit the performance of a VLIW processors, hardware and software scheduling techniques were proposed.
+#### *"To avoid parallel limitation, increasing path length, excessive code motion, pipeline stalls because of branches, and many other problems which limit the performance of a VLIW processors, hardware and software scheduling techniques were proposed ().
 [2]"*
 This sentence is especially critical for me because I am currently working on Machine Code Sinking, a compiler-level optimization technique that performs code motion and introduces extra control paths (branches).
 This is unavoidable since I have to work with LLVM.
 I may need to discuss later how to customize an optimization technique designed for sequential programs to fit the VLIW architecture.

 ### **Reference**